derivkit/derivkit/docs/about/kits/derivative_kit.rst

 Build a Chebyshev-spaced grid around ``x0``, rescale offsets to a stable interval, and fit a local polynomial with optional ridge regularisation.
-The method can enlarge the grid if there are too few samples and adjust the effective polynomial degree, and it reports detailed diagnostics [#fornberg]_.
+The method can enlarge the grid if there are too few samples and adjust the effective polynomial degree.
+It also reports detailed diagnostics.
+[#fornberg]_.

 For a centered polynomial fit of degree ``d``,